 - For the first $50,000 spent during the year for office equipment, Internet, cell phones, landlines and cable TV you are rewarded 5X points for every dollar.

-- For the first $50,000 spent during the year for buying gas and accommodations purchased straight from the hotels, you get 2X points for each dollar.
+- For the first $50,000 spent during the year for buying gas and hotel accommodations purchased, you get 2X points for each dollar.

-- For all other purchases you earn one point for each dollar spent and there is no upper limit.
+- For all other purchases you earn one point for each dollar spent and there is maximum.

 - 1:1 point transfer to participating travel programs.